microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/arc_monitoring_servers/_index.md

 ## Enable and configure Azure Monitor

-Azure Monitor can collect data directly from your hybrid machines into a Log Analytics workspace for detailed analysis and correlation.
-It requires installing the Azure Monitor Agent (AMA) and Dependency agent VM extension in your Azure Arc-enabled servers, enabling VM insights to collect data from your machines.
+Azure Monitor can collect data directly from your Arc-enabled servers into a Log Analytics workspace for detailed analysis and correlation.
+It requires installing both the Azure Monitor Agent (AMA) and the Dependency Agent VM extension in your Azure Arc-enabled servers, enabling VM insights to collect data from your machines.

 As part of the automated deployment, an Azure Policy monitoring initiative and a Data Collection Rule (DCR) are deployed.
 They allow collecting monitoring data from your Azure Arc-enabled servers.